 More importantly, all modern societies have resulted from waves of migration by people whose genetic backgrounds are different in ways that are functionally irrelevant.
 Different waves have tended to enter the class structure at randomly different levels, creating what is called genetic population stratification.
 But different social classes also experience differences in learning opportunities, and much about the design of IQ tests, education, and so on, reflects those differences, irrespective of differences in learning ability as such.
 So some spurious correlations are, again, inevitable.

 The startling implication is that the gene as popularly conceived does not really exist.

-As Jeremy J. Berg and colleagues warned this December in the online journal Biorxiv, polygenic scores “suffer dramatically from stratification bias, as even small differences in ancestry will be inadvertently translated into large differences in predicted phenotype.”5
+As Jeremy J. Berg and colleagues warned in December 2018, in the online journal Biorxiv, polygenic scores “suffer dramatically from stratification bias, as even small differences in ancestry will be inadvertently translated into large differences in predicted phenotype.”5

 Another wrench in the works has been the discovery that a gene product typically undergoes rearrangements before being put to use.
 It means that different proteins, with potentially widely different functions, can be produced from the same gene: not one for one, as the central dogma has told us.
 Again, the instructions for such rearrangements are not in the genes themselves.